Offshoots of Operation Car Wash: Operation Resonance

-On 4 July 2018, in an offshoot of Operation Exposed Invoice regarding a corruption scheme in Rio's public health system, the Car Wash task force returned to the streets to arrest businessman Miguel Iskin, his partner Gustavo Estellita and 20 other people, in addition to the search and seizure executed at 44 addresses in Rio, São Paulo, Paraíba, Minas Gerais and the Federal District.
+On 4 July 2018, in an offshoot of Operation Exposed Invoice regarding a corruption scheme in Rio's public health system, the Car Wash task force returned to the streets to arrest businessman Miguel Iskin, his partner Gustavo Estellita and 20 other people, in addition to the search and seizure executed at 44 addresses in Rio de Janeiro, São Paulo, Paraíba, Minas Gerais and the Federal District.
 They also decreed the freezing of the assets of those under investigation in the amount of R$1.2 billion {$ million).
 The operation then targeted companies involved in the scheme of cartelization and embezzlement of money in the provision of prosthetics and medical equipment by means of fraudulent bids in the so-called "international trading floor club" headed by Iskin.
 A cartel of suppliers was identified which was active between 1996 and 2017 at the National Institute of Traumatology and Orthopedics (INTO).
 They also served arrest warrants on the director general of INTO, André Loyelo, and on two executives of Philips Brazil, one of the 37 companies involved in the scheme and accused of the crimes of cartel formation, corruption, bid rigging, criminal organization, and money laundering.

 Operation Hashtag

-On 3 August 2018, the Federal Police (MPF) began a new operation, against money laundering suspects allegedly linked to former Governor Sérgio Cabral, as an offshoot of Operation Efficiency.
+On 3 August 2018, the Federal Police (MPF) began a new operation, against money laundering suspects allegedly linked to former Governor Sérgio Cabral Filho, as an offshoot of Operation Efficiency.
 Banker Eduardo Plass was suspected of using offshore companies and a Rio South Zone jewelry store to launder bribe money.
 The businessman and two of his minority partners were the subject of temporary arrest warrants, and there were also four arrest warrants.
 He and the two partners are suspected of transferring about 90 million reals ($ million) in the scheme.
 Plass was president of Banco Pactual and a majority shareholder of TAG Bank in Panama, and the asset manager OPUS.
 Police investigations pointed to money laundering and currency evasion crimes led by Eduardo Plass.
 Former billionaire Eike Batista was arrested based on information given by Plass, then released back to the house arrest where he had already been since 2017.
 The scheme consisted of receiving cash from the Ipanema jewelry directors, and then transferring funds abroad from an account under their control to an offshore shell company and transferring the amounts to the jewelry group holding company.